peterjc/thapbi-pict/tests/woody_hosts/README.rst

 ``Site_9_sample_4-3.fasta`` (nothing above the minimum threshold), and both negative controls (good).

-File ``site_metadata.tsv`` is a table of metadata (based on table S1 in the paper), with one row for each of the 14 samples plus controls, with a cross reference to the 122 sequenced FASTQ filename stems.
+File ``metadata.tsv`` is a table of metadata (based on table S1 in the paper), with one row for each of the 14 samples plus controls, with a cross reference to the 122 sequenced FASTQ filename stems.

 These files are used for the tutorial on https://thapbi-pict.readthedocs.io/ and also for automated testing during the tool development.